What is Historica Ozashiki: The 15th Kyoto Historica International Film Festival

 Moderator

-I would like to begin the first session of the Kyoto Historica International Film Festival titled Historica Ozashiki.
+I would like to begin the first session of the Kyoto Historica International Film Festival and Historica Ozashiki.

 Kimura

 Now, let’s get started.
-I would like to begin with self-introductions from the speakers.
+We will begin with introductions from the speakers.

-My name is Kimura.
-I am the representative of Room6 Co., Ltd. I was born in 1972 and am from Kyoto, my hometown.
-When I was a student, I wanted to work for a game company, but that didn’t happen at that time.
-Instead, I worked in completely unrelated industries like business systems and finance until 2009.
-After the iPhone was introduced, I started a company in (Kyoto’s) Demachiyanagi to develop iPhone applications.
-Then, from around 2013, I started developing mobile indie games and have been developing games for about 10 years since then.
-Alongside that, I have participated in many indie game events held in Japan, and since 2017, I have also been involved in developing console games for Nintendo Switch.
-I have also started a publishing business for indie games.
+My name is Kimura, and I am the representative of room6 Co., Ltd. I was born in 1972 and am originally from Kyoto.
+During my student days, I wanted to work at a game company, but I wasn’t able to at that time.
+I ended up working completely in other industries, specifically as an engineer in business systems, including financial sectors, until 2009.
+After that, with the introduction of the iPhone, I started a company to create iPhone apps in Demachiyanagi (Kyoto).
+From around 2013, I started developing mobile indie games and have been in game development for about ten years now.
+In parallel, I have participated in many indie game events held in Japan, and since 2017 I have been involved in developing console games for the Nintendo Switch.
+I also started a publisher business for indie games as part of our sales operations.

 Harada

-I am Harada, the representative of Scooter Films.
-I was invited by Mr. Kimura to participate in this event.
-I was born in Hyogo Prefecture in 1976 and spent about ten years in Kyoto during my student days.
-Like many others, I was deeply immersed in indie films and theater.
-Towards the end of my student years, before YouTube became popular, I thought about creating drama series for distribution, and I gathered actors from various theater companies in Kyoto to create those series.
-However, I couldn’t monetize this at all and ended up exhausted.
-After that, I moved to Tokyo and began working in production at an anime company.
-The company I joined was not primarily focused on creating anime, but rather specialized in what to do with anime, thus gaining experience in surrounding businesses, including licensing.
-Later, I was involved in launching an anime planning company, and in 2021, I established Scooter Films as one of the group studios under Twin Engine, leading to where we are today.
+I’m Harada, the representative of Scooter Films.
+I was invited by Kimura-san to join this event.
+I was born in 1976 in Hyogo Prefecture and spent about ten years in Kyoto during my student days.
+Like many others, I was deeply immersed in independent films and theater.
+Toward the end of my studentship, long before the emergence of YouTube, I believed there were opportunities for drama series aimed at distribution, so I gathered actors from theaters throughout Kyoto and created a drama series.
+Unfortunately, I couldn’t monetize it at all and eventually ran out of resources.
+Afterward, I moved to Tokyo and started working in production at an anime company.
+The company I joined had a specific direction focused more on what to do with anime rather than just producing anime, which allowed me to gain experience in surrounding businesses and licensing.
+Subsequently, I became involved in setting up an anime planning company, and in 2021, I founded Scooter Films as one of the group studios under Twin Engine.

 Kimura

-Room6 Co., Ltd. is based in Demachiyanagi, Kyoto, as previously mentioned, and we have been developing and publishing indie games since 2013.
-One characteristic is that most of our team consists of people from non-gaming industries.
-While there are some team members from the game industry, around 80% to 90% of our people have non-game backgrounds.
-Our company focuses on developing beautiful graphics using pixel art, which is a style based on dot graphics.
+Room6 Co., Ltd., based in Demachiyanagi, Kyoto, has been developing and publishing indie games since 2013.
+One of our defining characteristics is that most of our team members are not from the gaming industry; while a few have experience in gaming, approximately 80% to 90% of us come from unrelated fields.
+We primarily focus on developing beautiful graphics with pixel art, also known as dot art.

 Yokaze